What are some compelling reasons you should STOP using watermarks?

 Best Practices for Using a Watermark

-If you haven’t been convinced to abandon the watermark, it’s understandable.
+If you haven’t yet been convinced to abandon the watermark, that's okay, but definitely need to follow some wise guidelines from the photography community.
 If you do use one, here are some suggestions for best practices when adding watermarks to photos:

 - 1. Keep your watermark simple and monochromatic.

 - 2. Keep it as small as possible while being legible.

 - 3. Use a vertical watermark.

 - 4. Put your watermark on the edge of the photo.

 At the end of the day, the decision to watermark or not is up to you.
 Being equipped with the information you need to consciously make that choice is the most important thing.

 If you believe your work deserves to be displayed distraction-free, you should stop using a watermark.
 While it’s tempting to believe that a watermark will protect you, make you look professional, and propel your career, it usually doesn’t work out that way.
 Save yourself the time and allow your images to be enjoyed distraction free.

 While we’re on the subject of what not to do, continue reading about why you shouldn’t go to photo school.